We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 This identifies a broker in a high-availability configuration which is not accepting remote connections.
 For example, consider the scenario where the primary broker was started and then the backup broker was started.
 The backup broker would be passive since it is not accepting remote connections.
 It is waiting for the primary to fail before it activates and begins accepting remote connections.

-Apache ActiveMQ Artemis supports two different strategies for backing up a server:
+Apache ActiveMQ Artemis supports two main policies for backing up a server:

 • shared store